timnboys/documentation/Docs/jwhmcs/installupgrade_guide/configjoomla.md

 ---

+### Configuration In Depth:  Joomla!

 There are two locations for accessing settings for J!WHMCS Integrator, Joomla! and WHMCS.
 This document concerns accessing the configuration values for the Joomla! portion of the installation.

-### Joomla

 * [Accessing Settings](#accessing-settings)
 * [General Tab](#general-tab)